Alleviating the $H_0$ tension in Rastall gravity: Observational data analysis

 \section{Observational data analysis}

-In the following, we aim to derive constraints on the parameters of both the standard and Rastall versions of the $\Lambda$CDM model.
-To this end, we apply the MCMC method to maximize the likelihood function $L(\boldsymbol{p})$, or equivalently minimize $\chi^2(\boldsymbol{p})$ \cite{farooq2017hubble}, with respect to the parameter vector $\boldsymbol{p}$, in order to determine the best-fit values $\boldsymbol{p}_0$.
-Confidence intervals at the $1\sigma$, $2\sigma$, and $3\sigma$ levels are defined as two-dimensional parameter contours.
+In the following, we derive constraints on the parameters of both the standard and Rastall versions of the $\Lambda$CDM model.
+To this end, we apply the Markov Chain Monte Carlo (MCMC) method to explore the parameter space and maximize the likelihood function $L(\boldsymbol{p})$, or equivalently minimize $\chi^2(\boldsymbol{p})$ under the assumption of Gaussian likelihoods \cite{farooq2017hubble}, with respect to the parameter vector $\boldsymbol{p}$, in order to determine the best-fit values $\boldsymbol{p}_0$.
+Confidence regions at the $1\sigma$, $2\sigma$, and $3\sigma$ levels are presented in terms of two-dimensional parameter contours.